IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 [My implementation can be found here.](https://github.com/IJDykeman/simple_depth_from_motion)

 That repo contains
-* An ipython notebook that generates a depth map using my approach.
+* An ipython notebook that generates a depth map using my approach
-* A directory of images of the rock and plant scene.
+* A directory of images of the rock and plant scene
-* tf_lie.py, which is a small utility for handling transformations in SE(3) in tensorflow.
-This code is based on the equations in Ethan Eade’s document on Lie algebras and is meant to transparently handle any tensors where the last dimension represents SE(3) elements.
+* tf_lie.py, a utility for handling SE(3) transformations in tensorflow which handles tensors where the last dimension represents SE(3) elements
-* image_warping.py which implements the image warp above.
+* image_warping.py which implements the image warp described above

 The heart of the implementation is this snippet, which what is in the notebook, and here is pared down for clarity, ommitting some casting and other cruft.